iZarrios/nhorizon-java-container/README.md

     - I had to log in to Docker Hub in the terminal
 - Added template Jenkinsfile to the repository
 - I added Jenkins to Docker group because I was getting permission denied error when trying to run the Jenkins container because it was trying to access the Docker socket
-- Tried running the the Jenkins container with the Docker socket mounted and it worked after adding Jenkins to Docker group
+- Tried running the Jenkins container with the Docker socket mounted and it worked after adding Jenkins to Docker group
 - Created a new pipeline in Jenkins and configured it to use the Jenkinsfile in the repository
 - Ran the pipeline and I had some problems with the Docker image not being able to be pushed to Docker Hub
     - I had to log in to Docker Hub in the Jenkins container